 Protesters gathered in downtown Toronto Friday at a rally against anti-black racism. • "Today started as a march in solidarity both with lives lost both to racism and unfortunately some to police," said Delsin Aventus, one of the organizers of the rally. • "People like us are basically fighting for equality and we want to be seen and heard," said demonstrator Aaron Morgan. • "This is a fight that has been going on for years and generations," Erica Johnson told CBC News, adding that it needs to end "right now, right here." • To read more, click the link in our bio. • • • ?: Chris Glover/CBC | @chris_glover_ ?: Evan Mitsui/CBC | @evanmitsui #cbctoronto #cbcto #toronto #racism #antiblackracism

 Following British Columbia’s entrance into Confederation, construction of a transcontinental railway began.
-However, a difficulty arose in obtaining an adequate workforce in B.C.
-The importation of thousands of Chinese workers was the result.
+However, difficulty arose in obtaining an adequate workforce in B.C.
+To fill this gap, thousands of Chinese labourers were imported.
 Around 15,000 Chinese laborers helped build the CPR—working for little pay in dangerous conditions.
-It’s estimated that at least 600 of these laborers died.
-Their employment continued to cause much controversy about the potential economic and cultural impact of the influx of Chinese laborers.
+It’s estimated that at least 600 of these laborers died and their employment caused much controversy about the potential economic and cultural impact of the influx of Chinese immigrants to Canada.

-Consequently, in 1885, the year that the CPR finished, the Chinese Immigration Act—which established the Chinese “head tax”—was passed, forcing Chinese immigrants to pay a head tax to enter Canada between 1885 and 1923.
-During this period, around 82,000 Chinese immigrants came to Canada.
+Consequently, in 1885, the year that the CPR was finished, the Chinese Immigration Act—which established the Chinese “head tax”—was passed, forcing Chinese immigrants to pay a head tax to enter Canada between.

 In 1923, the head tax was removed, and the Chinese Immigration Act, also known as the Chinese Exclusion Act, passed and banned all Chinese immigrants until its appeal in 1947.
-A formal government apology for these atrocities never delivered until 2006.
+A formal government apology for these atrocities was delivered in 2006.

 Violence + Control

-During this period, Canada entered the Second World War.
 Following the Pearl Harbour attack, the federal government faced pressure from the west coast to take action against Japanese Canadians.
 As a result, on January 14, 1942, Prime Minister King ordered the removal of all males of Japanese ancestry from the coast.
-This later extended to an Order-in-Council and led to the expulsion of 22,000 Canadian Japanese from their homes, 65 percent of which were Canadian citizens.
+This later extended to an Order-in-Council that led to the expulsion of 22,000 Canadian Japanese from their homes, 65 percent of which were Canadian citizens.
 Most of their property and belongings were sold, and wartime measures remained until April 1, 1989, when they were permitted to return to the west coast.
-However, an official apology didn’t issue until September 1988.
+An official apology was issued in September of 1988.

 Education Wired to Discriminate

-Another atrocity remained in play—residential schools.
-They were created around 1880 by Christian churches and the Canadian government with intentions of assimilating Indigenous youth into Canadian society.
+Another atrocity remained in play throughout this period—residential schools.
+Residential schools were created around 1880 by Christian churches and the Canadian government with intentions of assimilating Indigenous youth into Canadian society.
 The last residential school closed in 1996, having seen a total of 150,000 students.
-A formal public apology didn’t form until 2008, and residential schools’ impacts remain evident to this day.
-And how could they not be transparent?
-Canada committed cultural genocide.
+A formal public apology wasn’t delivered until 2008, and residential schools’ impacts remain evident to this day.

 View this post on Instagram